Frequently Asked Questions (FAQ)

 General

-Login.gov has over 50 partners.
-Our product is integrated with over 450 live applications and services including 12 Cabinet-level agencies.
+Login.gov has over 50 partners including federal, state, and local government agencies.
+Our product is integrated with over 500 applications.

 Login.gov is not a standalone federal agency.
 We are a program of the General Services Administration (GSA), an agency of the U.S. federal government.
 The program is run by the Technology Transformation Services (TTS), a group that leads the digital transformation of the federal government by helping agencies build, buy, and share technology that allows them to provide more accessible, efficient, and effective products and services for the American people.